The Adnams Community Trust

 Average grants fall between £250 and £750 and are at the trustees’ discretion.
 They may be awarded to individuals or to organisations for specific projects.
 Applications may be submitted at any time.
 Get more information on the Split Infinitive Trust website.

 The Steel Charitable Trust Grants

 Grants of between £1,000 and £25,000 are made to registered charities in the UK within the areas of: arts and culture, environment, health, education and supporting the disadvantaged.
 Applications can be made at any time.
 Get more information on the Steel Charitable Trust website.

 Tesco Bags of Help Programme

-Each month, an in-store vote will determine which projects will be funded.
+The Tesco Bags of Help Programme is funded by Tesco customers from the proceeds of the 5p charge for plastic carrier bags.
 Three local community projects will be voted on in Tesco stores each month across 200 regions throughout Great Britain.
-In each region, the project that received the most votes from all stores in their region will receive a grant of up to £5,000.
-The second placed project receives up to £2,000 and third placed up to £1,000.
-Every year, over 7,000 projects will receive funding through this scheme.
+In each region, the project that received the most votes from all stores in their region will receive a grant of up to £5,000, second placed up to £2,000 and third placed up to £1,000.

 The Valerie White Memorial Trust

 The Valerie White Memorial Trust provides grants to charitable organisations and individuals in the UK.
 Grants for animal welfare projects in the UK and drama students under the age of 25 years.

 Funding is at the discretion of the Trustees.
 Previous grants have been for up to £1,750.
 To get more information on The Valerie White Memorial Trust contact email@example.com.

 Virgin Start Up